 Notice that the delete button displays next to the test that was just added.
 As long as there are no Test Parts linked to a Test, the Test can be deleted.

-21. When all information has been entered, click any of the fields and press Enter to save the line of data.
-You can also click the Save button located in the top right corner of the screen.
+18. When all information has been entered, click Save located in the top right corner of the screen.

 Click the floppy disk icon to export the information to an Excel spreadsheet.

 You can sort data by clicking on any of the headers.
 Click once for ascending results; click twice for descending results.
 In the image shown, results have been sorted by clicking on Administration Date twice; therefore, the listed dates begin with the oldest first.

 If looking for specific information housed within the resulting students, type the information in the Search text box provided and press Enter.
 This feature is only available on the Simple List and Customized List screens.

 To make the list full screen, click on the expansion icon (four arrows), which can be found on several screens.
 Once in full screen mode, click the icon again to exit full screen.

 Use the Filter text box located at the top of each pull-down for a quick search.
 Begin typing the name or number of the desired field in the text box.

 If looking at an individual student's Test History, you have the ability to search for another student using the Search text box.
 Type the student's name or part of the student's name and press Enter.
 A list of students will display based on your search.
 Select the correct student to open his/her Test History.